cdo256/virtualsets/src/Dissertation/InjFun.lagda.md

 ```

-## 'Lifting' Injections Across Sums
+## Coproduct Map for Injective Functions

+This construction defines an injection on a sum type by combining
+injections for each summand.
+The mapping function, `⊎-map`, applies
-Here we lift injections componentwise to a sum.
-The function part is
+the respective injections to either side of the sum.
+Injectivity is
-`⊎-map` and the injectivity proof is a case split using: (a)
-disjointness of `inl`/`inr`, and (b) injectivity of each branch plus
+proven by a case analysis: (a) `inl` and `inr` are disjoint, so their
+images can't clash; (b) if both inputs come from the same side,
-the injectivity of the constructors themselves (`inl` and
+injectivity follows from the branch's injectivity and the fact that
+constructors themselves are injective.
+The proof utilizes previously
-`inr` injectivity).
-This relies on lemmas established previously about
+established lemmas about sums.
-sums.

-Note that I have assumed the universe level is `ℓ-zero`, since
-no higher levels were used in any place this function is
-referenced.
-This is deliberate choice simplicity over generalizability
-outside of the main construction.

 ```
-↣-map-⊎ : {A B C D : Type ℓ-zero} → (A ↣ B) → (C ↣ D) → ((A ⊎ C) ↣ (B ⊎ D))
+↣-map-⊎ : {A B C D : Type} → (A ↣ B) → (C ↣ D) → ((A ⊎ C) ↣ (B ⊎ D))
 ↣-map-⊎ {A} {B} {C} {D} f g = h , inj where
     h : (A ⊎ C) → (B ⊎ D)